lukasmsn/hammertime/docs/project-management.md

    - Implement `fetchWorkouts(limit: Int)`, `addWorkout`, `addExercise`, `addSet` using SwiftData context.
    - Acceptance: callable from preview to verify roundtrip.

-4. CSV import pipeline (independent)
+4. Mock data generation (independent)

-   - Simple in-app importer: pick `strong.csv` via Files and import to SwiftData.
+   - Implement deterministic mock data factory using the SwiftData models.
-   - Converts units to SI, parses dates to UTC; dedupe by (date+name/exercise+position/setNumber).
+   - Generate recent workouts with exercises/sets for development and previews.
-   - Acceptance: seeded workouts appear locally; re-import is idempotent.
+   - Acceptance: app shows non-empty lists and details without manual input.

 5. Workout UI (depends on 3 or 4 for meaningful data)